 And, if you have any experience in advertising, you may already know how hard it is to target a generic buyer.

-If you sell dash-cams and if you target all the car owners in the US, it will be too broad.
-Not every car owner would need a dash-cam.
+For example, if you sell phone cases and if you target all the mobile phone owners in the US, it will be too broad.
 If you target all of them, you are basically wasting your ad budget.

 How to Select a Target Market